lsst-sqre/roundtable/docs/app-guide/ingress.rst

 ###################
-Defining an Ingress
+Defining an ingress
 ###################

 If your Roundtable application has to accept HTTP requests from the outside world, you need to define an ingress for it.
 There are two options: Give your application its own subdomain of ``roundtable.lsst.codes``, or add a route to ``roundtable.lsst.codes``.

-Using a Subdomain
+Using a subdomain
 =================

 Giving your application its own subdomain is the best option for applications that serve an entire web site.